Ad5001/LogarithmPlotter/README.md

 Create graphs with logarithm scales, namely BODE diagrams.

+## Run

+You can simply run LogarithmPlotter using `python3 run.py`.

 ## Install

-### Windows
+### Generate installers:
 You can generate installers from AccountFree after installing all the dependencies:
 - Windows installer:
     - You need `pyinstaller`.
 You can install it using `pip install pyinstaller`.
-    - Run the `win/build-windows.bat` script (or `win/build-wine.sh` if you're cross-compiling with wine on Linux) to build an exe for AccountFree.
+    - Run the `build-windows.bat` script (or `build-wine.sh` if you're cross-compiling with wine on Linux) to build an exe for LogarithmPlotter.
     - You also [NSIS](https://nsis.sourceforge.io/Main_Page) (Linux users can install the `nsis` package).
-    - Run the `win/package-windows.bat` script (or `win/package.wine.sh`if you're cross-compiling on Linux).
-You will find a accountfre-esetup.exe installer in the dist/logarithmplotter/ folder.
+    - Run the `package-windows.bat` script (or `package.wine.sh`if you're cross-compiling on Linux).
+You will find a logarithmplotter-setup.exe installer in the dist/accountfree/ folder.
+- MacOS Archive creator installer:
+    - You need `pyinstaller`.
+You can install it using `pip install pyinstaller`.
+    - Run the `build-macosx.sh` script to build an .app for AccountFree which can be found in the dist directory.
+    - Run the `package-macosx.sh` script.
+You will find a LogarithmPlotter-v0.0.1-dev-setup.dmg installer in the dist/ folder.
+- Linux packages:
+    - To build a DEB, you need DPKG and stdeb.
+You can install the later by using `pip install stdeb`.
+    - Run `package-linux.sh`.

 ### Linux